alexvoss/mkdocs-material-fork/docs/insiders/sponsorship-details/access-management.md

 ## Team management

-The collaborator status, unfortunately, cannot be shared directly with team members.
-However, the personal or bot account holding collaborator access can fork, clone, or mirror the private Insiders repository, providing a pathway for team collaboration.

-If you are working together with a team and would like them to use the Material for MkDocs Insiders features with you, it is – at this moment – not possible to share your collaborator status with other accounts.
-However, the [personal account] or [bot account], which is listed as a collaborator, has the right to [fork], [clone], or [mirror] the private Material for MkDocs Insiders repository, which gives you more options.
+If you are using Material for MkDocs Insiders as an Individual and do not work with a team, [forking] the private repository is not necessary.
+However, when working with a team, that would like to use the Material for MkDocs Insiders features with you, it is – at this moment – not possible to share your collaborator status with other accounts.
+In order to work in a team, the personal or bot account holding collaborator access can [fork], [clone], or [mirror] the private Material for MkDocs Insiders repository, providing a pathway for team collaboration.

   [fork]: #forking
   [clone]: #cloning